nus-cs2113-AY2324S2/ip/docs/README.md

 [D][X] return book  (by: Feb 3 2024)
 ```
 ### Unmarking Tasks
-You may unmark tasks as incomplete by using either the `unmark`.
+You may unmark tasks as incomplete by using the `unmark` command.
 ```
 unmark <item index on list [number]>
 ```